cmccomb/rust-automl/README.md

 │ Support Vector Classifier      │ 4s 187ms 61us 708ns │ 0.57              │ 0.57             │
 └────────────────────────────────┴─────────────────────┴───────────────────┴──────────────────┘
 ```
-You can then train a final model using `classifier.train_final_model()` and perform inference using that model with the `predict` method.
+You can then perform inference using the best model with the `predict` method.

 ## Features
 This crate has several features that add some additional methods